Boreas618/Notes/operating-systems/kernels-and-processes.md

 Three reasons for transferring from user-mode to kernel-mode:

-- Exceptions

-can be used to set breakpoints
+- **Exceptions** can be used to set breakpoints

 - Interrupts

   **Hardware Interrupt**

   timer events/ the completion of I/O requests

   An alternative to interrupts: polling.
 The kernel loop and check if an event has occured and is needed to be handled

-Interprocessor interrupts: coorindate actions across the multiprocessor
+  **Interprocessor interrupts**: coorindate actions across the multiprocessor

 - System calls

   **Software Interrupt**

   Most processors implement system calls using a special trap instruction.

   Applications trap only to a pre-defined address

 ### Safe mode switch